DOC Short Walks

 1.5 hour loop | Suitable for all fitness levels

-We hope you're ready for a good ol' dose of mountains and reflective lake goodness!
+We hope you're ready for a solid dose of mountains and some reflective lake goodness!
 Lake Matheson is known for it's stillness, which makes it a great mirror for the back of Aoraki Mt Cook and Mt Tasman which are visible in the distance.
 The ample carpark is an indication of how popular this track has become in recent years (blame Instagram, we say!), partially due to its beauty and partially because it is a very accessible track.
 The loop takes you through beautiful West Coast bush around the lake, leading to the piece de resistance - a wooden viewing platform jutting out over the lake for your Alp-viewing pleasure.
 Dawn and dusk are the most popular visiting times.

 Stay YHA Franz Josef